 JOIN YOUR CO-WORKERS FOR THESE ASPEN SKIING COMPANY ORGANIZED VOLUNTEER DAYS

-- Aspen Skiing Company – Roaring Fork Outdoor Volunteer Trail Projects: Tuesday, September 12 from 9 AM to 4 PM.
-Sign up for one or both days.
-Build/maintain a trail with in the mid/upper valley.
-These projects include a hike to the project site.
+- Aspen Skiing Company – Roaring Fork Outdoor Volunteer Trail Project: Tuesday, September 12 from 9 AM to 4 PM.
+Build new trail along Prince Creek Road in Carbondale.
 Additional details will be provided closer to the project dates.

 - Independence Pass Highway Cleanup: Wednesday, October 4 - Plan on being available from 9 AM to 130 PM (noon if only participating in actual cleanup and not joining for lunch).
 Each year a group of ASC employees heads out to clean up a 4-mile stretch of Independence Pass.
 After we finish our cleanup work we’ll have pizza.
 Sign up ASAP as space is limited and this project is always popular.
 Details of meeting locations and a van pool for those who are interested will be sent out at a later date.

 Register for any of these projects in advance by contacting Matthew Hamilton

 .ROARING FORK OUTDOOR VOLUNTEERS

 Summer 2017 projects – dates and project locations below.
 Learn more

 WILDERNESS WORKSHOP - HABITAT RESTORATION PROJECTS THROUGHOUT THE SUMMERHABITAT RESTORATION PROJECTS